 Thales (c.
 630-560 BC?): everything is some form of water. also predicted a solar eclipse (585 BC).

-He had a pupil Anaximander (c.
+Anaximander (c.
 610-546 BC): The earth is an isolated body in space- he considered it to be drum-shaped.
+Everything comes from the ineffable but limitless 'apeiron', or fundamental 'stuff' of the universe.

 Heraclitus (c.
+540-480 BC)

-540-480 BC) Heraclitus of Ephesus (c.
+Heraclitus of Ephesus (c.
 540-480): Examined the problem of the apparent change that seems to be universal- considered that this was crucial, and that the world was inherently "dynamic".
 This in spite of many things that apparently do not change.
-Empedocles (c.
-490-430 BC): There are 4 basic elements (air, water, earth, fire).